bouwe77/bouwe77.github.io/content/blog/_when-green-tests-lie/when-green-tests-lie.md

 The test suite should give confidence, but that confidence is not justified anymore.

-So you run the tests, everything is green, you deploy, and later users complain that admins can no longer open the settings page.
-At that moment the test suite did not protect you.
+So we run the tests, everything is green, we deploy, and later users complain that admins can no longer open the settings page.
+At that moment the test suite did not protect us.

-In fact, the test implicitely changed the requirements, because you changed things in the wrong order: Requirements always come first.
+In fact, the test implicitely changed the requirements, because we changed things in the wrong order: Requirements always come first.

 ### Duplication is not always bad